Subaru Impreza: Motorsports

 Possum Bourne won the Silverstone Race to the Sky in 2001.
 David Higgins won the Mount Washington Hillclimb Auto Race in 2011 and 2014.

 From 2005 to 2008, the Cusco team entered into the Super GT championship using an Impreza, being the only team to do so using a 4WD car.

 Nobushige Kumakubo won the 2006 D1 Grand Prix season using a rear-wheel drive Impreza GDB.
 Stephan Verdier was Formula D's Most Improved Driver of 2008, with Eric O'Sullivan winning Rookie of the Year in 2009.

+Justin Hemmes win the 2004 Australian GT Performance Car Championship.
 Compass 360 Racing used an Impreza in the Canadian Touring Car Championship in 2010, with Roger Ledoux winning the title for Lachute Performance in 2014 and 2015.
 Other teams entering the GTS category of the 2014 Pirelli World Challenge season, the 1998 Japanese Touring Car Championship and the 2016 TCR International Series.

 In April 2010, a modified third generation WRX STI driven by Tommi Mäkinen set a lap time of 7:55 on the Nürburgring Nordschleife, which is a record for a 4-door car.
 The Subaru Road Racing Team debuted the Impreza WRX STI hatchback and switched to Impreza WRX STI sedan in 2011 participated to the GRAND-AM Continental Tire Sports Car Challenge series.

 In 2011, Mark Higgins used a stock Impreza to set a lap record at the Isle of Man TT course.
 In 2016, Higgins again broke the record in a modified WRX STI.

 In May 2012, Subaru Rally Team USA announced that a new rallycross team, Subaru Puma Rallycross Team USA will participate in the 2012 Global RallyCross Championship season with Dave Mirra, Bucky Lasek, and Sverre Isachsen.
 They also competed in the 2014 FIA World Rallycross Championship.

 The 2014 Alcan Winter Rally was won by a Subaru Impreza winning first in its class and taking first place in the overall race, continuing the winning tradition begun with the Legacy in 1990.

 The car has also been used in endurance racing, having had class wins at the 2011 24 Hours of Nürburgring, the 1995 Eastern Creek 12 Hour, and the Bathurst 12 Hour in 1994 and 2007 and 2009.
 Hitoshi Goto won the 2017 Super Taikyu Series, finishing on the podium in every race.

 The car won the Targa New Zealand three times, the Targa Newfoundland four times and the Targa Tasmania three times.